qtris123/ssd/README.md

 ### Benchmarks

-Use `--all` for full eval across four datasets. `--numseqs` is per-dataset, so `--numseqs 128 --all` runs 128 × 4 = 512 prompts total.
+Use `--all` for full eval across four datasets.
+Since different data distributions are predictable to varying degrees, the speed of SD/SSD depends a lot on the dataset.
+Averaging over many prompts from many types of datasets gives an overall picture. `--numseqs` is per-dataset, so `--numseqs 128 --all` runs 128 × 4 = 512 prompts total.

 ```bash
 cd bench